 Issue #4.
 The underlying condition that lead, adapt, or die truly begins with self-awareness.
 Because if you're in a highly competitive culture, you might think that this sounds pretty counter-intuitive.
 That you should be looking around at the people around you and observe what are they doing, not that you don't want to be aware, but if you're honest with yourself, it's essential to not only be mindful of your weaknesses and your strengths.
 To be self-aware and know when your limitations are popping up and have skills and tools to move through them.

-Performing a Process vs. Creating an Outcome
+Audiology: Performing a Process or Creating an Outcome?

+What kind of profession is audiology?
 I recently listened to a podcast called the Good Life Project.
 If you've not listened to that, I would highly recommend it.
 The episode that I was listening to, Jonathan Fields, the host was interviewing entrepreneur and best-selling author Seth Godin.
 They were discussing changes in the landscape for today's professional leaders and workers.
 Stating that in so many areas, our society itself is changing from occupations where you're performing a process to those where you're creating an outcome.

 For example, in audiology, we are shifting from an occupation of people who assess hearing loss, performing a wide variety of test protocols for the sole purpose of diagnosing a condition to one where we are using the tools and our test protocols.
 Also, our professional offers a variety of technology options to create the desired outcome for better living.
 This is done through the vehicle of hearing solutions, enhanced communication skills, auditory processing, and balance improvement for those populations that we serve.
 Thus, our supervision of students and employees have to reflect this change in mindset.
 I believe that part of our job is empowering those that we work with to be confident in their ability to guide the process of creating the patient experience of our services from start to finish.